When discussing social media marketing with potential clients, I often have to address some misconceptions they have about social media marketing.

 Nope!
 Social media is not exclusive to teenagers — social media cuts across various demographics.

-No matter how niche your business is you’ll find an active audience on social media.
+No matter how niche your business is, you’ll find an engaged audience on social media.

 4. Social Media Is Not Relevant to Your Industry